Tuesday, July 13, 2010

 You rise and the tears fall

-Maybe you just travelled abroad and soon will be back
+Maybe you just traveled abroad and soon will be back

 The suitcase filled with presents for everyone and Friday dinner